Riverview Junior School is committed to safeguarding and promoting the welfare of pupils.

 - promptly refer significant concerns to the local authority children’s social care services

 - contribute to effective partnership working between all those involved with providing safeguarding services for children

 - have recruitment procedures that support the safeguarding of children and prevent unsuitable people from working with them

 The School follows the Kent Procedure for Safeguarding Children.
 Three members of staff are designated for the role of ‘Designated Safeguarding Lead’ within the school.
 They are Mr Kendall, Mrs Ellerington and Mrs Ward.

-See our Safeguarding Policy (link below) for more information:
+See our Child Protection Policy (link below) for more information: